kduraiswami/liftrate/plan.md

-I can build a single page app on MEAN technologies

 Content
 The index page will show all workouts by all users if you click a specific workout the show page will be a separate view with a rating and comments